The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/1-intro-to-databases-postgres.md

 ![Tables in a relational database are connected through primary and foreign keys.](./img/1-intro-to-databases-postgres/primary-foreign-keys.png)

-* A **primary key** is a column that uniquely identifies each record in the table.
-Primary keys are named after their table: `customer_id`, `product_id`, `order_id`.
+A **primary key** is a column that uniquely identifies each record in the table.
+* Primary keys are named after their table: `customer_id`, `product_id`, `order_id`.
 This naming convention avoids ambiguity when looking at many tables.
+* Primary key values are often sequential numbers and are often generated by the DBMS so that the developer doesn't need to.
+This avoids human error and ensures unique primary keys are used.

+A **foreign key** is a column in a table that points to the primary key of another table, thus creating a relationship between the tables.
+* Foreign key columns use the same name as the primary key they reference.
-* A **foreign key** is a column in a table that points to the primary key of another table, thus creating a relationship between the tables.
-In the example above, every order has a reference to a particular `customer_id` (the customer who placed the order) and a `product_id` (the product they purchased).
-Foreign keys use the same name as the primary key they reference.
+* In the example above, every order has a reference to a particular `customer_id` (the customer who placed the order) and a `product_id` (the product they purchased).

 A table that connects data from two other tables is often called a **bridge table** or **association table**.

 ## How Does PostgreSQL Work?

+Tables and databases managed by a DBMS like PostgreSQL are stored as files directly on your computer.
+However, these files are not human-readable plain text files; they are stored in a specific binary format optimized for performance and consistency.

+While you might be able to find some recognizable strings in the raw data files, the database management system acts as the necessary interface to read and interpret the data correctly.

-Database management systems like PostgreSQL function similarly to web servers:
+In many ways, DBMSs like PostgreSQL function similarly to web servers:

-* **Server-Hosted**: PostgreSQL runs on a specific host and port (defaulting to `5432`).
+* **Server-Hosted Process**: PostgreSQL is a program (a process) that runs on a specific host and port (defaulting to `5432`)
-* **Listening and Interpreting**: PostgreSQL listens for incoming connections and interprets the SQL queries sent by the client.
+* **Listens** Client applications can connect to that host and port.
+PostgreSQL listens for incoming connections.
+* **Provides an Interface**: While servers provide endpoints for HTTP requests (GET `/api/customers`), PostgreSQL can interpret SQL queries (`SELECT * FROM customers`).
-* **Execution**: PostgreSQL processes the incoming commands and sends the resulting data back to the requester.
+* **Executes**: PostgreSQL executes the requested action on the database and sends the resulting data back to the requester.

 ![PostgreSQL runs on a server and listens for SQL queries](./img/1-intro-to-databases-postgres/full-stack-diagram.png)